SamBailey6194/pointless_impressions/README.md

 For TDD I used TestCase for Django and Jest for JavaScript

-For BDD I used Behave for Django and Cypress for JavaScript
+For BDD I used Behave for Python and Cypress for JavaScript.

-Please note for the Jest and Cypress testing there was a need to create html fixture files as Jest and Cypress don't always read the Django dynamic structure.
+Please note for the Jest testing there was a need to create html fixture files as Jest doesn't always read the Django dynamic structure.

 ### Fixed Bugs